 However, this has little to do with the truth.
-Of course, there may be people who behave like this, but firstly, it does not mean that they have a highly sensitive personality, and secondly, they may belong to the population of Highly Sensitive People, but it does not mean that all people behave and react in this way Highly Sensitive People.
+Of course, there may be people who behave like this, but firstly, it does not mean that they have a highly sensitive personality, and secondly, they may belong to the population of Highly Sensitive People, but it does not mean that all HSPs behave and react in this way.

 It is also interesting that relatively often Highly Sensitive People do not realize their uniqueness and only taking a test for high sensitivity or reading one of Elaine N. Aron's books puts their own self-image in order.
 Up to this point, they themselves often feel misunderstood by the world and often think that there is something wrong with them.